openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

     ENABLE_DWC2_PERIPHERAL = "1"

+## Enable USB host support

+By default in case of the Compute Module 4 IO Board the standard USB driver that usually supports host mode operations is disabled for power saving reasons.
+Users who want to use the 2 USB built-in ports or the other ports provided via the header extension should set the following in local.conf:

+    ENABLE_DWC2_HOST = "1"

 ## Enable Openlabs 802.15.4 radio module

 When using device tree kernels, set this variable to enable the 802.15.4 hat: